A Night Out in Oakland, The Heart of Pittsburgh

 400 South Craig Street & 114 Atwood Street

-A boom of Chinese food in the East End is a rising culinary tide that lifts all boats.
-BAO serves up delightfully spicy chicken, noodles, and of course the titular dumplings with dim sum style table service.
-The vibe is comfort food and the dumplings are showstoppers, with two locations near Carnegie Mellon and Pitt respectively.
+A boom of Chinese food in the East End is a culinary tide that remains strong, elevating all boats.
+Taiwanese-influenced BAO serves up delightfully spicy chicken, noodles and is the only local places to order fried turnip cake, a dish made from shredded daikon radish, rice flour, and Chinese pork sausage.
+The handmade dim sum offers a broad range of dishes — and the dumplings are showstoppers.
+There are two locations near Carnegie Mellon and Pitt, respectively.

 Shibam Coffee